Lime (magazine): Awards

 The magazine won two awards in ASIA Media Awards 2006 for Best in Design (Silver Award) and in the SOPA Awards 2005 for Excellence in Magazine Design (Honorable Mention).

-Early Demise
+Discontinuation

 Management decided in 2008 that LIME, both in Malaysia and Singapore, would be discontinued.
 While the Singaporean team was reshuffled to various departments, Angelina George the editor of the Malaysian edition was made Group Sub Editor.
-Michael Chiang has stayed on to be Editorial Consultant.
+Michael Chiang stayed on as editorial consultant.
 The last issue of the magazine was published in October 2008.